Australian rules football playing field: Purpose-built stadiums

 Almost all Australian rules football fields are of a suitable size and shape for cricket; and in the majority of cases, the fields are used for cricket in the summer and Australian rules football in the winter, a seasonal strategy which is part of the history of Australian sport.
-As a consequence of this, there are very few fields which were purpose-built for and used by Australian rules football to the exclusion of cricket and all other sports.
+As a consequence of this, there are relatively few fields which were purpose-built for and used by Australian rules football to the exclusion of cricket and all other sports.
+Like the cricket oval, the field is usually referred to and named as an oval.

-However, there are many grounds – particularly those built more recently – which were built with Australian rules football as the primary intended purpose, but upon which other sports, including cricket, have been played.
+However, there are numerous grounds – particularly those built more recently – which were built with Australian rules football as the primary intended purpose, but upon which other sports, including cricket, have been played.

 Variations

 Variations of the standard field dimensions and layout exist.
 For junior levels, smaller fields are often used.
-Rectangular fields have also been used in the past in Australia and also overseas, as well as adapted fields from other sports such as Association Football and American Football.
+Rectangular fields have also been used in the past in Australia and also overseas, as well as adapted fields from other sports such as association football and American football.